f00f/TrainingApp/README.md

   + Show old data, if no network connection is available.
     + Show note if data is older than some threshold.
   + Do not use forceReload all the time
++ Fix Text and icon colors in Holo and Holo.Light themes
 + Add link to Einteilung (or implement it)
 + Push-Notifications (mit ja/nein)
 + Toasts erst zeigen, nachdem der Async call fertig ist.